 1. Place of performance for all services and payments is the registered office of the contractor.

 2. Amendments and supplements to these conditions or the contract itself must be made in writing (§ 126 German Civil Code (BGB)).
-Insofar as the text form (§ 126b BGB) is not expressly excluded in the offer or the order confirmation of the contractor or in these conditions, text form shall suffice to fulfil the written form.
+Insofar as the text form (§ 126b BGB) is not expressly excluded or modified in the offer or the order confirmation of the contractor or in these conditions, text form shall suffice to fulfil the written form.

 3. If client is a merchant, legal entity under public law or a public special fund, place of jurisdiction for all disputes between the parties, is the registered office of the contractor.
 Contractor is also entitled to bring an action at the courts having jurisdiction over the client.